vinhtrann/jekyllresume/README.md

  #### Insert the markdown formatted resume
   6. Delete index.md from the root directory
+      - The default index is a copy of a sample resume
   7. Place the resume in the root directory
   8. Rename the resume to index.md
   9. Modify index.md to include the following front matter block at the beginning